 Designing and later on implementing a good PM program is one of the most challenging areas of maintenance management.
 Defining the right practices to generate the best ROI isn’t easy.
 Very often, a significant part of the maintenance resources are wasted on inefficient tasks.

 One of the main reasons is due to the fact that business owners are not using all the data coming from the equipment and providing valuable insight into assets’ health.
 Some of them don’t know how to use it or are simply overwhelmed.
 A CMMS (Computerized Maintenance Management System) can store and analyze all this information and turn it into powerful improvement tool by measuring performance and evaluating both the strengths and the weaknesses of the facility.

 Another challenge is the lack of standards and direction, leading to longer time intervals between preventive interventions and resulting in equipment damage.
 To have everything running as smoothly as possible, everybody should know his or her role.
 A CMMS adoption can optimize the time of your maintenance staff and improve internal communication by encouraging technicians to provide and share on the platform feedback from their inspections.

-The following best practices will help you ensure that your preventive maintenance program is set up and ready to identify potential problems before becoming a serious issue.
+The following best practices will help you ensure that your PM program is set up and ready to identify potential problems before becoming a serious issue.

 Best Practice 1: Planning